greenteabiscuit/ns3-docker/README.md

 $ make
 ```

+It may be better to allocate more than 5GB of RAM to docker.
 This will take about an hour.